microsoft/nni/docs/en_US/WindowsLocalMode.md

 >ImportError: DLL load failed

 ### Trial failed on webUI
 Please check the trial log file stderr for more details.
-If there is no such file and you use pip install nni, then you need to run powershell as administrator with this command first:
+If there is no such file and nni is installed through pip, then you need to run powershell as administrator with this command first:
 ```bash
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted
 ```
-If there is stderr file, please check out.
+If there is a stderr file, please check out.
 Two possible cases are as follows:
 * forget to change the trial command `python3` into `python` in each experiment yaml.
 * forget to install experiment dependencies such as tensorflow, keras and so on.